Peter Bleyer, Executive Director

 Outside of the office she can often be found on a tennis court or in a yoga studio, where she’s currently completing her hatha yoga teacher training.

-Anskia Gingras, Membership and Database Officer
+Anskia Gingras, Development and Database Officer

 In addition to a strong sense of social justice, Anskia’s compassion and passion for helping orphaned children has led her to become an advocate for an orphanage in Quito, Ecuador, where she and her husband recently volunteered.